 Role of a Buddy

-It is the alumni buddy’s responsibility to initiate contact the the U.S. grantee after the initial introductions done by the ASLA-Fulbright Alumni Association board and make follow-up inquiries and invitations.
-Activities will depend on the interests and hobbies shared by the grantee and alum buddy.
+It is the Buddy’s responsibility to initiate contact with the U.S. grantee after the initial introductions and make follow-up inquiries and invitations.
+Activities will depend on the interests and hobbies shared by the grantee and alum Buddy.

-It is important to note that all grantees also have the support of their host affiliations, but the depth of those relationships vary, so the grantee may or may not be reliant on the information and activities the alum buddy shares.
+It is important to note that all grantees also have the support of their host affiliations, but the depth of those relationships differ, so the grantee may or may not be reliant on the information and activities the alum Buddy shares.

-We see the relationship between the alumni and grantee as a two way exchange, as both individuals share cultural knowledge about their home country.
-As mentioned above it is recommended that the alum and grantee meet at least twice during the grantees Fulbright term in Finland.
-If schedules allow and interests between the grantee and alum are similar more meetings than two are encouraged.
-Popular activities in the past have been sharing a meal, attending cultural or sporting event, enjoying sightseeing trip around the area and enjoying a holiday celebration.
-Activities chosen are completely up to the grantee and alumni buddy.
+We see the relationship between the alumni and grantee as a two-way exchange, as both individuals share cultural knowledge about their home country.
+Popular activities in the past have been sharing a meal, attending cultural or sporting events, enjoying sightseeing trips around the area or a holiday celebration.
+Activities chosen are completely up to the grantee and alumni Buddy.

 If you have good stories and/or photos to share of times with your buddy please free to contact us and share!